ysureshkumar/TurvoBanking/README.md

 						"status": "complete|cancel|progress"
 					}

-	4. For Getting All Tokens
-		method = GET   url = http://localhost:8080/turvo/tokens
+	4. For Getting All Tokens (This action can be done by both USER and ADMIN) method = GET   url = http://localhost:8080/turvo/tokens

-	5. For Getting Individual Token information method = GET   url = http://localhost:8080/turvo/tokens/{tokenId}
+	5. For Getting Individual Token information (This action can be done by both USER and ADMIN) method = GET   url = http://localhost:8080/turvo/tokens/{tokenId}

 ## CounterController

-	1. For Getting All Counters information method = GET   url = http://localhost:8080/turvo/counters
+	1. For Getting All Counters information (This action can be done by both USER and ADMIN) method = GET   url = http://localhost:8080/turvo/counters

-	2. For Getting Individual Counter information method = GET   url = http://localhost:8080/turvo/counters/{counterid}
+	2. For Getting Individual Counter information (This action can be done by both USER and ADMIN) method = GET   url = http://localhost:8080/turvo/counters/{counterid}

 ## ServiceController

-	1. For Getting All Services information method = GET   url = http://localhost:8080/turvo/services
+	1. For Getting All Services information (This action can be done by both USER and ADMIN) method = GET   url = http://localhost:8080/turvo/services

-	2. For Getting Individual Service information method = GET   url = http://localhost:8080/turvo/services/{serviceid}
+	2. For Getting Individual Service information (This action can be done by both USER and ADMIN) method = GET   url = http://localhost:8080/turvo/services/{serviceid}

 ## A Small Description how tokens will be assigned